| Aragorn opened the door wearing

 We cannot begin until tomorrow because we still need to examine

-the body and the banqueting halland we must do that before
+the body and search the banqueting halland we must do that

-we can prepare for the rite tonightbut we will post guards
+before we can prepare for the banquet tonightbut we will

-throughout the guest quarters to ensure everybody's safety.
+post guards throughout the guest quarters to ensure everybody's

 "And I would ask you to take care, mellon nín,"

-the door of the bedchamber where Arwen was sleeping, "for
+towards the door of the bedchamber where Arwen was sleeping"for

 that he will not strike again."